 Vero is an ad-free, photo-sharing platform that works very much like Instagram.
 You can upload and edit pictures, choose who can see your posts, and classify your connections (the platform’s equivalent to friends) into acquaintances, friends, or close friends.
 Every time you publish a post, you’ll be able to select which groups will see it with a simple sliding bar.
 This gives you complete control over who you share with.

 We wanted to build something that stood for something beyond a gimmicky, one-feature thing,” founder Ayman Hariri said.
 “We wanted it to be an extension of how you want to express yourself.”

-“This app is truly amazing for anybody who wants to keep a tight circle of social network.
-In which I use mainly for my family to share social post.
-Which brings me to my next part, you’re able to share different formats of media from photos to BOOKs!
+“This app is truly amazing for anybody who wants to keep a tight circle of the social network.
+Which I use mainly for my family to share the social post.
+This brings me to my next part, you’re able to share different formats of media from photos to BOOKs!
 (If they add more options that would be truly amazing).
-All these is kept on collections to view separately for later on.
+All these are kept on collections to view separately for later on.
 You also have groups from close to further out like friends that you can share with”.

 This site stands out from Instagram because it does not use an algorithm to rank its post.
 Contents on the platforms are shown in chronological order.
 The platform plans to use a subscription model as a source of revenue but subscription is free for a limited time: join as a Founding Member now and your subscription is free for life.

 If you’re looking for a social media network that’s like Instagram with fewer social media competitors for your marketing campaigns, Vero would be a perfect fit.

 Social media is a crucial part of your marketing project, it doesn’t matter whether you run a small local shop or a multinational brand.
 In fact, 52 percent of social media marketers believe social media positively influences their company’s revenue and sales.

 It provides immense potential for businesses, but you might also encounter some challenges in trying to keep up with the various social media platforms you’re on.
 But managing your social media presence does not have to be stressful.